-JULIE L. WILSON is a senior associate at EnviroIssues, Inc., in Portland, Oregon.
+Julie L. Wilson is a senior associate at EnviroIssues, Inc., in Portland, Oregon.
 She has over 20 years of experience in environmental investigation, risk assessment, and industrial hygiene/health and safety.
 She has managed environmental projects, including site investigations and cleanups, environmental audits for industrial and clinical facilities, and human health and ecological risk assessments for numerous sites across the country including Superfund sites, military facilities, and private industrial sites.
-She has worked at sites ranging from landfills to sites with organics-contaminated soil and groundwater to sediment sites.
+She has worked at sites ranging from land-fills to sites with organics-contaminated soil and groundwater to sediment sites.
 Dr. Wilson has held appointed positions in Oregon and Washington to help develop site investigation and cleanup policies and regulations.
-Dr. Wilson, a certified industrial hygienist, received her B.S. in biology from Michigan Tech-
+Dr. Wilson, a certified industrial hygienist, received her B.S. in biology from Michigan Technological University, her M.S. in health physics from Purdue University, and her Ph.D. in environmental medicine (toxicology) from New York University.

-JOHN S. YOUNG serves as a risk assessor and toxicologist with the Food and Nutrition Service of the Israeli Ministry of Health.
+John S. Young serves as a risk assessor and toxicologist with the Food and Nutrition Service of the Israeli Ministry of Health.
 He also holds a faculty appointment at the Institute for Earth Sciences of the Hebrew University of Jerusalem.
 He was formerly the president of Hampshire Research, where he directed the development of government-sponsored risk assessment software systems for evaluation of contaminated sites and of multipathway exposure to pesticides, and served as a technical advisor for remediation at diverse contaminated sites.
 Prior to joining Hampshire, he served as a faculty member at the Johns Hopkins University School of Hygiene and Public Health in the Department of Environmental Health Sciences.
 Dr. Young received his B.S. in psychology from Georgetown University, his Ph.D. in psychology from Brown University, and his postdoctoral training at Johns Hopkins and the Naval Medical Research Institute.
 He recently served on the NRC Subcommittee to Review the Updated Radioepidemiology Tables from the Centers for Disease Control and Prevention.